puglisij/mario/README.txt

 Action functions can either receive a single primitive value, or an options object with key/value pairs.

 Conventions:
-- Actions that have no business specific logic or data references will be defined in the root /actions directory.
+- Actions that have <b>no business specific logic or data references</b> will be defined in the root /actions directory.
 For example, action.saveDocument() which just saves the active document.
   These types of actions can be thought of as 'Augmenting' Photoshop functionality which isnt availble via their existing jsx API.
 For example, adding a drop shadow to a layer.